Contributions are welcome, and they are greatly appreciated! Every little bit helps, and credit will always be given.

 If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring.

-If checks to not pass, have a look at https://travis-ci.com/pyfar/pyfar/pull_requests for more information.
+If checks do not pass, have a look at https://app.circleci.com/pipelines/github/pyfar/pyfar for more information.

 Pyfar uses test-driven development based on three steps and continuous integration to test and monitor the code.
 In the following, you’ll find a guideline.
 Note: these instructions are not generally applicable outside of pyfar.